Teaching Social Skills

 "That kid knows how she is supposed to behave.
 She CHOOSES to misbehave."

 Yep.
-Some kids know (intellectually) what to do, but they've never (physically) done it before.
-It's difficult for all of us to all-of-the-sudden display a completely different behavior than we've been showing for years.
+Some kids know (intellectually) what they should be doing in any particular set of circumstances, but they've never (physically) done it before.
+They have not practiced the "correct" behavior for that setting or event.
+In fact, they've had a great amount of practice demonstrating the present "inappropriate" action.
+It is ingrained in their memory and behavioral repertoire.
+It is difficult for humans to all-of-the-sudden display a completely different behavior than we've been showing for years.
+Could you engage in an immediate change in your behavior pattern?
 Changing a habit is no easy task.
 To get an idea of what it's like, try this activity:

 Do now activity (YES!...right now.)

-Think that'll be difficult?
+Do you think that directive might be difficult to follow?
 Yep.
-Now imagine what we are asking our socially unskilled kids to do.
-We're expecting them to immediately change a behavior that is indelibly etched into their brains, feels "comfortable", and has been "assigned" to them by others who have labeled them as the type of person who "does that thing".
-Kids who display the wrong behaviors as they interact with others will have a long and arduous path to travel as they work to change to "a better way".
-Thank goodness they have a patient and supportive teacher like you.
-You'll support them as they struggle to show the new behavior.
-You'll focus on progress rather than perfection, seeing evidence of the new rather than vestiges of the old.
+Now imagine what we are asking our socially unskilled kids to do when we say "Just do it.".
+We're expecting them to immediately change a behavior that is indelibly etched into their brains, feels "comfortable", and has been "assigned" to them by other adults who have labeled them as the type of person who "does that thing".
+Kids who display the wrong behaviors as they interact with others will have a long and arduous path to travel as they work to change to "a better way of doing things".

 Why Don't Our Kids Have Social Skills?